aniuska/Visualisation-spenser/Readme.md

 ## Demo

 Below, we offer a demo for Tower Hamlets Borough of London, England, to illustrate the interaction with the application and show how the data is visualised.
-However, this visualisation engine can be extended to any geography.
+However, this visualisation engine can be extended to any country or geography unit.

 ##### Filtering by years
 ![Filtering by years](Years.gif)